01TeeTheDev01/Selenium_SauceDemo_Framework/README.md

 }
 ```

+### Safari

+Safari does not support headless mode directly through the SafariDriver in Selenium.
+SafariDriver, unlike ChromeDriver or GeckoDriver, does not have a headless mode because Apple has not yet provided such functionality for Safari.

 # Troubleshooting Java Issues

 This document provides troubleshooting tips and solutions for common issues encountered while working with Java applications and development environments.